Is Flow Matching Just Trajectory Replay for Sequential Data?: Background and Related Discussion

 \paragraph{Extension to Multi-Marginal Flow Matching.} The framework readily extends to $C=(X_0,X_1,\dots,X_K),$ corresponding to multi-marginal flow matching (MMFM) \cite{rohbeck2025modeling,lee2025multi}.
 Conditional paths may be defined using spline-interpolated means, Gaussian bridges, or other structured probability paths satisfying multiple marginal constraints.
 It would also be interesting to extend to the more challenging setting where the sequences are irregularly sampled.

-\paragraph{Time-Series and Conditional Forecasting.} In conditional forecasting, $C$ naturally represents past observations $(X_{\tau-k},\dots,X_\tau)$.
+\paragraph{time series and Conditional Forecasting.} In conditional forecasting, $C$ naturally represents past observations $(X_{\tau-k},\dots,X_\tau)$.
 The latent-variable CFM framework therefore provides a principled way to construct Markov generative models for forecasting even when the true dynamics are non-Markovian.